 Find consistency in your story

 In 2017, there was an electrifying buzz in the air about Schmidt’s.
 It was the new normal for press features and awards to arrive one after another.
 At the start of the year, we began working with a second PR firm (a connection of Michael’s) to help us tell the story of how Schmidt’s came to be.
-Most of our media coverage up to that point had been focused on the deodorant itself, or standard Q&A’s with me, but we recognized that my founding story served as a point of differentiation for us, especially as the brand continued to grow.
+Most of our media coverage up to that point had been focused on the deodorant itself, or standard Q&As with me, but we recognized that telling my founding story served as a point of differentiation for us, especially as the brand continued to grow.
 One of our biggest opportunities to do so came from Forbes.
-Titled “How Schmidt's Naturals Made Deodorant In A Jar Fashionable,” the feature was one of the first ones to highlight the origins and people behind the brand.
+Titled “How Schmidt's Naturals Made Deodorant in a Jar Fashionable,” the feature was one of the first ones to highlight the origins and people behind the brand.
 When it went live online, I eagerly began reading on my computer at work.
 But as I scanned the opening lines, I felt a pit form in the bottom of my stomach (and not just because they spelled my name wrong).

-“When entrepreneur Michael Cammarata was considering investing in Jamie Schmidt's natural deodorant,” the opening line read, “he was skeptical, after all the product was in jars with a popsicle stick as an applicator, but he only had to look at her customer base to understand he had found something unique.”
+“When entrepreneur Michael Cammarata was considering investing in Jamie Schmidt's natural deodorant,” the opening line read, “he was skeptical, after all, the product was in jars with a popsicle stick as an applicator, but he only had to look at her customer base to understand he had found something unique.”

-The article continued with background on how the company had started as a hobby of mine when I was pregnant, then read, “When Cammarata found Schmidt in 2014, she was still working out of her home in Portland, Ore….
-Very quickly after getting involved Cammarata and Schmidt outgrew her home kitchen and went to a 5,000 square foot facility within three months, and then outgrew that and went to a 14,000 square foot facility six months later.”
+The article continued with background on how the company had started as a hobby of mine when I was pregnant, then read, “When Cammarata found Schmidt in 2014, she was still working out of her home in Portland, OR . . .
+Very quickly after getting involved Cammarata and Schmidt outgrew her home kitchen and went to a five thousand-square-foot facility within three months, and then outgrew that and went to a fourteen thousand-square-foot facility six months later.”

-Aside from basic inaccuracies (like spelling my name wrong, and I wasn’t working out of my kitchen when I met Michael and Kevin), the article painted me as a hobbyist who—luckily—had been “found” by Michael.
+Aside from basic inaccuracies (like spelling my name wrong, and that fact that I wasn’t working out of my kitchen when I met Michael and Kevin), the article painted me as a hobbyist who—luckily—had been “found” by Michael.
 My only contributions featured in the article were basically about how I valued Michael’s strategic expertise.

 I messaged Chris, who was just as confused and annoyed as I was.
 We got Michael and our PR firm on the phone.
 The firm was relatively dismissive of my concerns, saying how writers sometimes perceive things differently and write up their own version.
 I moved on from it with a note to self that I would need to be more intentional about making sure my story of founding and growing Schmidt’s was protected.
 Preserving the legacy of the brand turned out to be a challenge I’d need to deal with for years to come, as Michael even began to refer to himself as co-founder.